CastosHQ/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.8.0 =
+* 2021-08-12
+* UPDATE SUMMARY: Playlist Player renovation, bug fixes
+* [UPDATE] Playlist player improvements, consistent with the standard player
+* [UPDATE] Playlist player widget now includes more setting options
+* [UPDATE] Improved the process of getting an image for the player, removed featured image from it
+* [UPDATE] Removed redundant HTML when Share or Subscribe buttons were disabled
+* [FIX] Player displayed the default podcast title instead of the Series title
+* [FIX] Reusable blocks disappeared from feed
+* [FIX] Notice error when using Rest API
+* [FIX] Character codes being displayed instead of special symbols
+* [FIX] Conflict between SSP and The Events Calendar Plugin

 = 2.7.3 =
 * 2021-07-26